wazuh/wazuh-documentation/source/getting-started/use_cases/file_integrity.rst

 File integrity monitoring
 =========================

-The File Integrity Monitoring (FIM) component detects and alerts when operating system or application files are modified.
+The File Integrity Monitoring (FIM) component generates an alert when it detects a change in the monitored files or registry keys.
 This capability is often used to detect access or changes to sensitive data.
-If your servers are PCI DSS compliant, requirement 11.5 stipulates that a file integrity monitoring solution must be installed in order to successfully pass the audit.
+If your servers are PCI DSS compliant, requirement 11.5 stipulates that a file integrity monitoring solution must be installed to pass the audit successfully.

 Below is an example of an alert generated when a monitored file is changed.
-Metadata includes MD5, SHA1 and SHA256 checksums, file sizes (before and after the change), file permissions, file owner, content changes, and the user who made these changes (who-data).
+Metadata includes MD5, SHA1, and SHA256 checksums, file sizes (before and after the change), file permissions, file owner, content changes, and the user who made these changes (who-data).

 .. code-block:: json
   :emphasize-lines: 14,22,27,37,48,54,60